slowbreathing/slowbreathing.github.io/_posts/2020-07-29-MeditatingProcessor-3.md

 # <a name="Power:PMQOS"></a>
 #### Power:PMQOS

-This interface provides a kernel and user mode interface for registering performance expectations by drivers, subsystems and user space applications on one of the parameters.
+This interface provides a kernel and user mode interface for registering performance expectations by drivers, subsystems, and user space applications on one of the parameters.
 Two different PM QoS(Power Management Quality of Service) frameworks are available:
 1. PM QoS classes for <strong>cpu_dma_latency, network_latency, network_throughput, memory_bandwidth.</strong>
 2. The per-device PM QoS framework provides the API to manage the <strong>per-device latency constraints and PM QoS flags</strong>.